Loomeh/SpeedrunUtils/README.md

 # SpeedrunUtils

 ## Features
-- Built in FPS limiter that can be used as a replacement for RivaTuner
+- Built in FPS limiter
 - A new autosplitter that's more accurate, more stable and easier to maintain
+- Leaderboard legal automash for unskippable dialogue

 ## How to use
 ` to open the GUI.